GeneDer/ML-nanodregree-capstone/README.md

 1. Download and extract [train.tar.gz](http://ufldl.stanford.edu/housenumbers/train.tar.gz),
 and [test.tar.gz](http://ufldl.stanford.edu/housenumbers/test.tar.gz) into the root of this repository.
-2. If you have Matlab installed on your computer, you can dump `mat_to_txt.m` into `train` and `test` directory to convert `digitStruct.mat` to txt file.
+2. If you have Matlab installed on your computer, you can copy `mat_to_txt.m` into `train` and `test` directory to convert `digitStruct.mat` to txt file.
 3. You can also get my generated verson from [train](https://www.dropbox.com/s/jmmb9jzaiqr9dhp/train.txt?dl=1) and [test](https://www.dropbox.com/s/8394po4yqmbi2s6/test.txt?dl=1).
-Dump each txt into their corresponding folder.
+Move each txt into their corresponding folder.
 If you are interested in training on bigger set, I also have [extra](https://www.dropbox.com/s/kx600daed60v2no/extra.txt?dl=1) available.
-4. Run `overfeat_data_processing.py` in `SVHN` folder.
+4. Run `overfeat_data_processing.py` in the `SVHN` folder of this repository.
 It will automaticlly generate resized images, .idl, and .json for [TensorBox](https://github.com/Russell91/TensorBox) to train on.
 5. Copy `overfeat_rezoom.json` from the root of this repository into TensorBox's